Typical Frequently Asked Questions... and answers.

-What is a typical week like at Ski Paradise?
+What is a typical water ski vacation like at Ski Paradise?

 Saturday is a free day.
 You can settle into your room and unpack, but you’ll likely spend little time in your room as the rooftop deck is the favorite spot for socializing and relaxing.
 An infinity pool, hot tub, pool bar, deck bar and outdoor living room all provide incredible views of the ocean.

 Sunday is the first ski day.
 You can choose whether you leave for the lake with the early crew at 7:15 a.m. or ride with the late crew at 8:15 a.m.
 The early crew is offered a quick and easy bite to eat at the villa, with a more substantial breakfast to follow at the lake.
 The late crew enjoys a full breakfast in the dining room.

 The ride to the lake, Coconut Lagoon, is about 25 minutes.
 Our drivers escort you in Suburbans, and there’s a cargo case on top of each vehicle for all your ski equipment.
 At the lake, there’s a large palapa outfitted with mosquito screens and deep sofa seating.
 We keep extra equipment in the palapa in case you want to try a different ski or adjust your fin.
 If you don’t have expertise in fin adjustments, our coaches are happy to help make sure your ski is set up optimally for your best performance.

 Our coaches are friendly, knowledgeable and hands-on.
 The brackish lake is surrounded by trees to diffuse the ocean breezes, ensuring glassy water every morning.
 Many of our guests count their sets on Coconut Lagoon among the best of their life.